-One of the finest museums in the country, the Pinacoteca do Estado de São Paulo is housed in an impressive brick building which dates from the year 1900 and sits in the Parque da Luz in the center of São Paulo.
+One of the finest museums in the country, the Pinacoteca do Estado de São Paulo is housed in an impressive brick building that dates from the year 1900 and sits in the Parque da Luz in the center of São Paulo.
 This museum's collection of Brazilian paintings is a great way to learn about the history and culture of Brazil.
-Take, for example, the images of daily life of old colonial Brazil and fancy city life in the early 20th century.
+For example, you can view the images of daily life of old colonial Brazil and fancy city life in the early 20th century.
 However, the Pinacoteca is not just about Brazilian painting; there is a nice collection of French sculpture, too.

 Audio tours are available via headphones in Portuguese, Spanish, and English.

 The museum is close to the Luz metro station.
 There is a nice cafe downstairs and a beautiful sculpture garden and European-style garden in the adjacent park.
 However, the park can be seedy, so it's best to use caution while walking there.Continue to 5 of 6 below.

 05 of 06

 Inhotim Contemporary Art Center

 The Centro de Arte Contemporânea Inhotim is a 5,000-acre botanical garden and art center in the hills of Minas Gerais.
 Inhotim sits on what used to be a ranch about 40 miles outside Belo Horizonte, the capital of Minas Gerais.
 With about two dozen art pavilions and a large collection of contemporary art by Brazilian and international artists, Inhotim is a unique experience that combines both art and landscape.